valarauca/group-ironman-start/README.md

 - [ ] Equip the chronical.
 - [ ] Go to [Morgan's house](https://oldschool.runescape.wiki/w/Morgan), head upstairs, and get the garlic.
 - [ ] Go North to Draynor Manner. **THERE IS A HIGHWAY MAN WHO CAN KILL YOU** run past him if you get aggro.
 - [ ] Enter [Draynor Manner](https://oldschool.runescape.wiki/w/Count_Draynor), defeat Count Draynor, to complete [Vampire Slayer].
 You'll be using Magic, setup basic spell on auto-cast, and [safe spot (youtube guide)](https://www.youtube.com/watch?v=ACUWxB0Skyo) .
 As you level up, change your default combat spell.
 If Draynor Resets, just start the fight again. **THIS WILL TAKE A WHILE** b/c your magic level is shit, its fine.
-Don't worry about using your cake, stew, bread imp, and wine to setup the safespot.
+Don't worry about using your cake, stew, bread, shrimp, and wine to setup the safespot.
 - [ ] Vampire Slayer Complete.
 - [ ] Drop the garlic and hammer.
 - [ ] If you have less than 8 pieces of food, go back to Draynor and buy more wine.